 Please don't send any nominations to us until you receive an e-mail from us inviting you to do so.
-By observing our procedure, you will help us to ensure that no nominations go astray due to being sent to the wrong e-mail address.
+We receive very large numbers of nominations with a lot of data.
+By observing our procedure, you will help us to (i) ensure that no nominations go astray and (ii) handle your students' details more efficiently.
 The address for nominations is always firstname.lastname@example.org.

 It may sound obvious, but please impress on your students the importance of completing the online form carefully, and of double-checking all their details before submitting the form – for instance, students sometimes give us an incorrect e-mail address, or an incomplete postal address.
 It is time-consuming for us to investigate and rectify these errors and omissions.

 On the application form, a link is provided to a list of NUI Galway academic coordinators; students should consult this list and not simply give the name of an International Office staff member as academic coordinator, unless they are coming to us on general, faculty-wide agreements with the Universities of Malta, Uppsala or Utrecht, in which case the International Affairs Officer acts as coordinator.